 Frame the conversation around shared goals, like improving efficiency and freeing up budget for other initiatives.
 When your team understands the “why” behind the data, they are empowered to help address discrepancies and drive change.
 This proactive approach is essential if you want to reduce distribution and fulfillment costs across the board.

-Common LTL Benchmarking Pitfalls to Avoid
+Common LTL Benchmarking Mistakes (and How to Avoid Them)

 LTL rate benchmarking is a powerful tool, but its effectiveness hinges on doing it correctly.
 It’s easy to fall into common traps that can skew your results and lead you to make decisions based on faulty information.
 Even seasoned logistics managers can get tripped up by the complexities of LTL pricing.
 The goal is to get a crystal-clear picture of your shipping spend, but that clarity can be clouded by issues with your data, your timing, or your understanding of carrier pricing structures.